 This is usually done for one of a few reasons:

-exclusive to particular versions or players, usually as a means to encourage connecting with other players (who have the other content).
-It is popularly paired with more than one (otherwise-identical) version of the game being published simultaneously
+- Socialization.
+The different versions are a means to encourage connecting with other players (who have the other content).
+It is popularly paired with more than one (otherwise-identical) version of the game being published simultaneously.

 Action Role-Playing Games

-- For Marvel Ultimate Alliance, "last-gen" consoles of the time (PS3, Xbox 360, and Wii) included Colossus and Moon Knight, while the "last-gen" ones (PS2 and the original Xbox) did not.
+- In the original game, only "next-gen" consoles of the time (PS3, Xbox 360, and Wii) included Colossus and Moon Knight, while the "last-gen" ones (PS2 and the original Xbox) did not.
 The PSP version of the game didn't have them either, but instead got Black Widow, Captain Marvel, and Ronin.
-Within the next-gen group, the PS3 and Xbox 360 also received DLC characters that the other versions didn't (Cyclops, Dr. Doom, Hawkeye, Hulk, Magneto, Nightcrawler, Sabretooth, and Venom), but the Wii missed out presumably due to not having the online infrastructure for it.
+Within the next-gen group, the PS3 and Xbox 360 also received additional DLC characters (Cyclops, Dr. Doom, Hawkeye, Hulk, Magneto, Nightcrawler, Sabretooth, and Venom), but the Wii missed out presumably due to not having the online infrastructure for it.
 The Wii version was at one point going to have Link and Samus as Guest Fighters, but Nintendo was offended that they were being developed using the Playstation devkit and rescinded permission.